molgenis/molgenis-py-consensus/README.md

 "geneid", "cDNA", "Protein"`.

 ### Run the pipeline
 Remove the error files of the last export from the result folder.
-Run `MySpringBootApplication` in `IntelliJ` or if you don't have `IntelliJ` installed, run `mvn clean spring-boot:run` (runs only with Java8) and place the lab files one by one in the inbox (data-transform-vkgl/src/test/inbox) (place the next if the previous one is reported to be done).
+Download the most recent HGNC genes file, for more information checkout the readme in the `data-transform-vkgl` [repository](https://github.com/molgenis/data-transform-vkgl).
+If you don't have `IntelliJ` installed, run `mvn clean spring-boot:run -Dspring-boot.run.arguments=--hgnc.genes="location/of/your/hgnc/genes/file` (runs with Java 11) and place the lab files one by one in the inbox (data-transform-vkgl/src/test/inbox) (place the next if the previous one is reported to be done).

+If you have `IntelliJ`, run `src/main/java/org/molgenis/core/MySpringBootApplication.java`.
+Select `Edit Configurations`.
+Add `hgnc.genes=location/to/hgnc_genes.tsv` to `Environment variables`.
+If the `JRE` was not set to Java 11 yet, please do this as well.
+You should now be able to run the pipeline without any problems.

 After running the pipeline several files will be produced for each lab:

 | File                      | Description                                                                        |
 |---------------------------|------------------------------------------------------------------------------------|